 A portion of the Organization's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable advance in the statement of financial position.
-The Organization received cost-reimbursable grants of \$125,000 that have not been recognized at June 30, 2020 because qualifying expenditures have not yet been incurred, with an advance payment of \$125,000 recognized in the statement of financial position as a refundable advance.

 The Organization recognizes revenue from childcare and tuition services at the time the service is provided.
-The Organization records special events revenue equal to the fair value of direct benefits to donors, and contribution income for the excess received when the event takes place.
+The Organization records special events revenue equal to the fair value of direct benefits to donors when the event takes place, and contribution income for the excess received when received.

-The Organization recognizes contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
+The Organization recognizes contributions when cash, securities, or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
 Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.

-Consequently, at June 30, 2020, contributions approximating \$9,016, have not been recognized in the accompanying statement of activities because the condition(s) on which they depend has not yet been met.
+Consequently, at June 30, 2021, contributions of \$122,439, have not been recognized in the accompanying statement of activities because the condition(s) on which they depend has not yet been met.